 - International support should be available throughout Zimbabwe’s electoral cycles given that democracy is not restricted to voting.
 Intensifying grassroots TAGG activities around elections is also fodder for government propaganda efforts portraying civil society organizations as regime change agents.

 This report draws lessons for how the international community can support, without harming, grassroots civic initiatives in Zimbabwe.
 The report is based on in-country interviews and focus group discussions with social movement and community actors, civil society organizations, international actors, and policy experts, and was supported by USIP’s Program on Nonviolent Action and the U.S. Department of State’s Bureau of Democracy, Human Rights, and Labor.

 About the Authors

-Gladys Kudzaishe Hlatywayo is a democracy and governance researcher-practitioner and former Chevening Scholar at London School of Economics and Hubert H. Humphrey Fellow at University of Minnesota.
+Gladys Kudzaishe Hlatywayo is a democracy and governance researcher-practitioner and a former Chevening Scholar at the London School of Economics and Hubert H. Humphrey Fellow at University of Minnesota.
 Charles Mangongera is an international development expert and a 2014 National Endowment for Democracy Reagan-Fascell Democracy Fellow.